Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 New fixtures marked the introduction of higher-priced greetings cards from leading suppliers including Hallmark and Celebration Arts, and larger displays of up-market wrapping paperNeon signage above new up-market displays of Wrapping Paper in the new Liverpool store, which opened in 1991

-The Cards and Wrap offer got new fixtures, new lines from leading suppliers and much more space.
+Cards and Wrap got new fixtures, items from leading suppliers and more space.

 The goal was to create a convenient one-stop gift shop.
 The elegant range returned high margins, and was a major departure from the chain's value roots.

-Customers responded well.
-Time-starved, well-to-do shoppers chose to buy boxed chocolates, cuddly toys, a video or a CD at Woolworths along with sellotape, wrapping paper and a card.
+Sales were good.
+Time-starved, well-to-do shoppers bought boxed chocolates, cuddly toys, a video or a CD at Woolies with sellotape, wrapping paper and a card.

 By the early 1990s the parent company's CEO, Sir Geoffrey Mulcahy at Kingfisher, started to challenge the Directors about value for money, reminding them of Woolworths' heritage of low prices and encouraging the development of own-brand products to redress the balance and every day low pricing ('EDLP') across the store in place of frequent half price and three for two promotions.
 Woolies Buyers responded with a good (budget), better (standard) and best (luxury) strategy that offered keener entry prices.
-The CEO's challenge also spawned and a new range of own label 'Colourplay' kids stationery as an alternative to Crayola-branded products.
-Sales volumes grew, allowing the firm to offer cheaper prices to the public and to grow the cash margin generated by the kids stationery range.
+The CEO's challenge also lay behind a new range of own label 'Colourplay' kids items similar to those from Crayola, but at much lower prices.
+These proved an instant hit.
+Each item sold generated significantly more profit than its Crayola equivalent, proving that sometimes 'less is more'.

 The Woolworths Buyers built own-label 'Colourplay' into a substantial national brand during the 1980s and 1990s